ahaanm1/beautiful-jekyll/_posts/2023-10-15-covid-food-insecurity.md

 This study also used many datasets available to the public including but not limited to:

--How is each US state handling coronavirus
+- How is each US state handling coronavirus
--Food Insecurity and Mental Illnesses
+- Food Insecurity and Mental Illnesses
--Food insecurity is associated with chronic disease among low-income NHANES participants
+- Food insecurity is associated with chronic disease among low-income NHANES participants

 **Question 4: Why are they interested in this data?**